-Munir Al Adam is a Saudi citizen and victim of torture who now faces a death sentence.
+Munir Al Adam was a Saudi citizen and victim of torture who was executed with 36 other men on 23 April 2019.
 On 8 April 2012, security forces detained him at a checkpoint.
 He was accused of attending a pro-democracy protest and taken to the al-Qatif police station.
 At the police station, authorities subjected Munir to falaqa, or beating on the soles of the feet, and injured him so badly he could not walk for days.

 Munir remained jailed in al-Dammam for over three years and was refused access to any legal counsel.
 His trial began in September 2015 before the Specialized Criminal Court (SCC) in Riyadh.
 Though he was nominally represented by a lawyer in court, the authorities denied him contact with that lawyer outside of the courtroom, nullifying his right to consult with counsel and manage his own legal defense.
 The prosecutor charged him with participating in and organizing demonstration and a variety of alleged terrorist acts.
 In June 2016, Munir was convicted and sentenced to death.

 In 2016, ADHRB and the European Saudi Organization for Human Rights (ESOHR) submitted a petition to the UN Committee on the Rights of Persons with Disabilities based on Munir’s loss of hearing due to torture.
 Saudi Arabia has submitted two responses claiming that the communication is inadmissible, citing groundless technical pretexts.
 Saudi Arabia claimed, for example, that the petition could not be accepted because it was not accompanied by signed consent from the victim or his family, but ADHRB and ESOHR had in fact previously provided the UN with signed consent from the family.
 ADHRB and ESOHR have submitted rebuttals on both occasions.
 (This correspondence is not published, but a separate letter to Saudi Arabia from UN special-procedures offices raising the case is available here.)